 Make all the agreed-upon changes to the bylaws and meet again to go over the final draft.
 When everyone is satisfied that the changes have been made correctly and the bylaws are as they should be, you should vote to approve bylaws.
 The date that the final draft was approved should appear at the bottom of the bylaws in all future copies.

 Be sure copies are given to anyone who needs them

 All officers, members of your board, and committee chairs should be given copies of the bylaws.
-Also, you should either give copies to all members, or make copies easily available to those who want them.
+Also, you should either send copies to all members, or have copies easily available to those who want them.

 Use your bylaws!

 So now your new bylaws are in effect - that's wonderful!
 But they're not worth much if you don't actually use them.
 If your organization has a parliamentarian - an officer or a consultant who advises the officers and board on parliamentary procedure and generally makes sure that meetings are run smoothly and according to your bylaws - then he or she can help remind people whenever the organization, one of its officers, a board member, or a regular member is doing something contrary to your bylaws.

 Otherwise, you will just have to make sure that your officers make an effort to keep the bylaws in mind when doing your organization's business.
 Be sure that a copy of the bylaws is handy any time that official organization business is being conducted.
 If there is ever any question about how exactly you should proceed, don't hesitate to consult the bylaws.
 And if you come upon a situation you didn't think of when writing your bylaws, consider dealing with that in the final step of the bylaw process, which we'll talk about next.